Enhancing Boolean networks with continuous logical operators and edge tuning: Results

-The corresponding results are shown in \hyperref[simulation4]{\textit{Figure \ref*{simulation4}}} page \pageref{simulation4}.
-As expected, the activation of $EGF$ is not total and the same applies to the entire signaling cascade.
-For example, $PI3K$ does not totally activate since $EGFR$ does not.
-Furthermore, $PI3K$ is not totally inhibited by $ERK$ since $ERK$ itself does not totally activate.
+The corresponding results are shown in \hyperref[simulation4]{\texttt{Figure \ref*{simulation4}}} page \pageref{simulation4}.
+As expected, the activation of $EGF$ is not total and so the same applies to the entire signaling cascade.
+For example, $PI3K$ is not totally activated since $EGFR$ is not totally activated too.
+Furthermore, $PI3K$ is not totally inhibited by $ERK$ because $ERK$ itself is not totally activated.